How it All Began...

-We took the birthparents to dinner and spent hours talking.
+We took the expectant parents to dinner and spent hours talking.
 We honestly didn’t talk much about the adoption; we all just shared stories from our lives and got to know each other.
 We all had an instant connection.
-On our way home from dinner, the birthmother texted us and said they wanted us to adopt their baby.
+On our way home from dinner, the expectant parents texted us and said they wanted us to adopt their baby.

 Did you choose an open or closed adoption?
 How did you make that decision?

 We chose an open adoption.
 We did that because we felt it would be best for our son and because we had built a relationship with his birthparents.
 They had a son already, and we wanted the option there for them to have a relationship with our son.